MarinescuEduard/ItFactory-FinalProject/README.md

 Now we have 3 persons in out database.

-NOTE: For the purpose of the tests, we do not need to add any persons to the database as I there is this @BeforeEach annotation which adds 3 Person objects to the database before each test.

 ![beforeEachScreenshot Screenshot](/screenshots/beforeEachScreenshot.png)

 4. In order to see our database with the persons that we added in the previous steps,